BilalBAI/op-vica/README.md

 ## **Acknowledgements**

 We extend our deep gratitude to the **Optimism Collective** for their sponsorship and support of this research.
-Their backing was instrumental in enabling us to explore and analyze the governance mechanisms within the Collective.

 We would also like to thank **Emily** for her unwavering support and invaluable guidance throughout this project.
 Her insights were key in shaping both the direction and outcomes of this work.

-Additionally, we express our sincere thanks to **Varit** and the **curiaLab team** for their invaluable contributions, especially in providing critical data support whenever needed.
+We express our sincere thanks to **Varit** and the **curiaLab team** for their invaluable contributions, especially in providing critical data support whenever needed.